 Sports and Social Media: Do Athletes Increase Engagement?

-We’re just a few weeks away from the 2022 World Cup, and the sports gears are starting to turn.
-By this time it is common to see companies partnering with athletes to promote their brand and get a foot in the door.
+When do the sports gears not turn?
+Companies are always seeking out to partner with athletes to promote their brand and get a foot in the door.
 At Sortlist we had to ask ourselves: what is the true relationship between sports and social media?

 More specifically, what is the effect that athletes have on brand engagement?